-- 250. Aside from the Metro Manila Flood Management Project, there are other related projects that are ongoing or proposed which when considered together will result in cumulative impacts.
-The scope of this ESIA involves the assessment of the potential environmental effects of Phase 1 of the Project level assessment.
-A cumulative impact assessment (CIA) will be done in later phases of the Project to consider the impacts of pumping stations in relation to other projects and activities in a defined spatial and temporal framework.
-The CIA will assess these impacts on key valued components and identify management measures to be undertaken by the Government and other project proponents.
+- 258. Aside from the Metro Manila Flood Management Project, there are other related projects that are ongoing or proposed which when considered together will result in cumulative impacts.
+The scope of this ESIA involves the assessment of the potential environmental effects at a Project level assessment.
+A cumulative impact assessment (CIA) will be done during the second half of the Project after all drainage areas to be improved under the project have been identified.
+The CIA will be part of broader impact assessment studies to consider the impacts of cumulative improvements in a large number of drainage areas scattered throughout Metro Manila in a defined spatial and temporal framework.
+The CIA will assess these impacts on key valued components and identify management measures to be undertaken by the Government and other project proponents to provide collaborative solutions to minimizing cumulative negative impacts, if any.

-- 251. In the context of regional master planning, cumulative effects will be evaluated on Valuable Ecological Components (VECs).
+- 259. In the context of regional master planning, cumulative effects will be evaluated on Valuable Ecological Components (VECs).
 The VECs will be defined based on assessment of impacts and consultations with stakeholders during implementation of Phase 1.
 Examples of VECs are the following:

 - a.
 Public safety and health

 - b.
 Changes in water quality

 - c.
 Sediment quality

 - d.
 Solid waste management

 - e.
 Land use changes.

-- 252. A draft TOR for the conduct of the CIA is presented in the ESMF of the Project.
+- 260. A draft TOR for the conduct of the CIA is presented in the ESMF of the Project.

-Due Diligence Assessments for PY1 Pumping Stations and Waste Disposal Sites
+Assessments for PY1 Pumping Stations, Waste Disposal Sites and Resettlement Sites